 To “steam” our milk, we will start by putting it in a small saucepan and heating it on low to medium heat so as not to burn the milk.
 This will also allow us to prepare our coffee and have the two be ready at the same time, making for the freshest drink possible.

 Alternatively, put half the amount of milk you wish to “froth” in a microwavable jar with a lid, and shake it up.
 It should double in volume.
 Once you’ve done this, microwave your milk for 30-45 seconds, and you’ll have fresh frothed milk!

 Set up your Moka pot, espresso maker, or pour-over.
 You’ll want to brew 1.5 to 2 ounces of coffee per latte.

 Pour the desired amount of vanilla syrup into the receptacle that will also hold your shot of espresso.
 We recommend using between ½ ounce to 1 ounce, depending on how sweet you want your drink to be.

-Once your milk has reached a safe and appropriate drinking temperature (for a latte, we recommend between 150-160 degrees Fahrenheit, as milk burns at 180 degrees), we will whisk the milk to introduce air into it, as little or as much as you like.
+Once your milk is hot (for a latte, we recommend between 150-160 degrees Fahrenheit, as milk burns at 180 degrees), whisk it to produce froth.
 You can either do this with a traditional whisking motion or by placing it between your hands and rolling it back and forth.
 Whisk until your milk doubles in size.